-Proceeds from bonds are invested in authorized investments as defined in the respective indentures until required for financing projects, redemption of outstanding bonds and notes, and funding program expenses.
+Proceeds from bonds are invested in authorized investments as defined in the indenture until required for purchasing or originating mortgage loans, funding reserves, redeeming outstanding bonds and notes, and funding program expenses.
 Authorized investments include obligations of the U.S. Treasury, U.S. government agencies and corporations, political subdivisions of the U.S., bankers acceptances, repurchase agreements, corporate debt securities and certificates of deposit with foreign or domestic banks.
 All CDA accounts held in trust by the trustee are kept separate from the assets of the bank and from other trust accounts.